Capture of the schooner Bravo

 In August 1819, Alabama was temporarily assigned to New Orleans to help thwart the pirate incidents in those waters with Louisiana.
 On 31 August, the two ships were sailing the Gulf off southern Florida when they sighted the schooner Bravo.
-The Americans gave chase and eventually came within firing range.
+U.S. Revenue-Marine Captain Jairus Loomis crew gave chase and eventually came within firing range.
 Bravo resisted and a brief gunnery duel occurred, in which the first officer and three crew members of Louisiana were wounded.
+Several pirates were killed in action.
 The Americans then boarded Bravo and the pirates were captured.
 Jean La Farges, who commanded the suspected privateer, was a lieutenant of French pirate Jean Lafitte.
 Apparently no letter of marque was presented to the Americans, which explained why the pirates fled at the sight of the Revenue Cutter schooners.
+Jean La Farges was subsequently hanged in Louisiana on May 25, 1820.

 In the following years, more battles occurred between United States naval forces and pirates in the Gulf of Mexico and the Caribbean.
 On 19 April 1819, Alabama and Louisiana destroyed a pirate base at the Patterson's Town Raid on Breton Island, Louisiana.
-Another action was fought on 10 July 1820 when the Captain of Louisiana captured four pirate ships off Belize.
+Another action was fought on 10 July 1820 when the Captain Louisiana Jairus Loomis captured four pirate ships off Belize.
 On 2 November 1822, Louisiana along with USS Peacock and the Royal Navy schooner HMS Speedwell captured five pirate vessels off Havana, Cuba.